On the role of clustering in Personalized PageRank estimation: Many node pair estimation

 \subsection{Scalar estimation viewpoint}

-For the first variant of the many pair estimation problem, our goal is to accurately estimate $\pi_s(t)$ for each $(s,t) \in S \times T$.
-A natural approach is to use single pair estimators from Section \ref{secSinglePairDescription} as primitives.
+Given $S,T \subset V$, a natural approach to estimate $\pi_s(t)\ \forall\ (s,t) \in S \times T$ is to use single pair estimators from Section \ref{secSinglePairDescription} as primitives.
 In particular, we could use either of the following approaches: \begin{itemize} \item Run forward DP and sample random walks from $\nu \sim \sigma_s$ for each $s \in S$.
 Run backward DP from each $t \in T$.
 Compute estimates as in \texttt{FW-BW-MCMC}. \item Sample random walks from each $s \in S$.
 Run backward DP from each $t \in T$.
-Compute estimates as in \texttt{Bidirectional-PPR}. \end{itemize} As argued in Appendix \ref{secSinglePairComparison}, the primitive methods \texttt{FW-BW-MCMC} and \texttt{Bidirectional-PPR} are roughly equivalent in terms of complexity and accuracy; hence, both approaches have similar complexity, which scales linearly with $|S| + |T|$.
+Compute estimates as in \texttt{Bidirectional-PPR}. \end{itemize} As argued in Appendix \ref{secSinglePairComparison}, the primitives \texttt{FW-BW-MCMC} and \texttt{Bidirectional-PPR} are roughly equivalent in terms of complexity and accuracy; hence, both approaches have similar complexity.
 However, in Section \ref{secManySource}, we show the source stage of the first approach (forward DP and random walks) can be accelerated in a way not possible for the second approach.
-Furthermore, in Section \ref{secManyTarget}, we show the target stage (backward DP) can be accelerated as well.
-Hence, using primitive method \texttt{FW-BW-MCMC} and the accelerations of Sections \ref{secManySource}-\ref{secManyTarget}, we can more efficiently estimate $\{ \pi_s(t) \}_{s \in S, t \in T}$ when compared to the existing approach.
+Further, in Section \ref{secManyTarget}, we show the target stage (backward DP) can be accelerated as well.
+Hence, using primitive method \texttt{FW-BW-MCMC} and the accelerations of Sections \ref{secManySource}-\ref{secManyTarget}, we can more efficiently estimate $\{ \pi_s(t) \}_{s \in S, t \in T}$.